 Thanks to all who joined us Apr 21-22 for the Intermountain West Interfaith Leadership Lab.
-It was a blast, below are some photos!
+It was a blast, click here to view some of the photos!

 Click HERE to "pitch" your ideas for next steps on your campus!
 The deadline is coming up fast so pitch your best ideas today!!!